AI_FOR_CYNICAL_DEVS

 Do I need to know Python?

 Does anyone really 'know' Python?
-Or do we all just Google syntax?
+Or do we all just google syntax?
 If you can type, you're overqualified.

 Is there a community?